Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Experiment

 \subsection{Experimental Settings}

-\paragraph{Datasets} We evaluate models on three Twitter bot detection datasets that with graph structures: Cresci-15~\cite{article24}, TwiBot-20~\cite{article23}, MGTAB~\cite{article25}.
+\textbf{Datasets} We evaluate models on three Twitter bot detection datasets that with graph structures: Cresci-15~\cite{article24}, TwiBot-20~\cite{article23}, MGTAB~\cite{article25}.
 We conduct a 1:1:8 random partition as training, validation, and test set for all datasets, and use the most commonly used follower and friend relationships during evaluation.

-\paragraph{Evaluation Metrics} To evaluate the model's overall performance and performance on minority class, we adopt three criteria: Accuracy (Acc), F1-macro scores (F1), as well as balanced accuracy (bAcc) for the class-imbalanced node classification.
+\textbf{Evaluation Metrics} We adopt three criteria: Accuracy (Acc), F1-macro scores (F1), as well as balanced accuracy (bAcc) for the class-imbalanced node classification.
 To further evaluate performance on minority class data, we adopt two criteria: true positive rate (TPR) and minority class accuracy (Minor Acc).

-\paragraph{Configurations} All experiments are conducted on a server with 9 Nvidia GPUs (RTX TITAN, 24 GB memory), and Adam optimization algorithm is used to train all the models.
-For all methods, the learning rate is initialized to 1$e$-3, with weight decay being 5$e$-4.
-Besides, all models are trained until converging, with the maximum training epoch being 500.
-For over-sampling methods, the minority class samples are generated so that the number is the same as the majority class.
-The dropout rate ranges from 0.3 to 0.5 and the hyper-parameter of $\lambda$ is set to 0.8.
+\textbf{Configurations} All experiments were conducted on a server with 9 GPUs (RTX TITAN).
+All models were trained using the Adam optimization algorithm and 2 layers for GNN.
+The learning rate was initialized to 1$e$-3 with weight decay being 5$e$-4.
+Models were trained until convergence, with a maximum epoch of 500.
+The minority class samples were generated to match the majority class using $\omega$ set to $\frac{N-M}{M}$ ($\frac{1-\rho}{\rho}$).
+Hyper-parameter $\lambda$ was set to 0.8 for optimal accuracy and TPR. $\beta \in\{0.9,0.99,0.999,0.9999\}$ for CB loss and $\alpha$ was set to 0.25 for Focal loss.
+Focal loss and CB loss both used $\gamma$ set to 2.